Identify Problems Using Properties, Estimated Annotations and Insights

 To identify problematic samples, check the auto-annotations in version v2_improved_IR.
 These annotations are based on properties, similarity, and the Deepchecks evaluator.
 For detailed criteria, refer to the Automatic Annotations page.

-Note: In the GIF above, you can see a sample with a low “Retrieval Relevance” score and a high “Avoided Answer” score is automatically annotated as “good.”
+Note: In the GIF above, you can see a sample with a low “Retrieval Coverage” score and a high “Avoided Answer” score is automatically annotated as “good.”
 This configuration is designed to identify cases where the LLM avoids answering due to insufficient relevant information.
 Such configurations can be adjusted in the “Annotation Config” page.

 Find Problematic Samples based on Insights